Dimers and Circle patterns: Introduction

+This correspondence between dimer models of statistical mechanics and circle patterns from discrete differential geometry should allow to transfer results from one field to the other.
+As a first application of this correspondence, we show that \emph{Miquel dynamics}, a discrete-time dynamical system for periodic circle patterns introduced in \cite{Ramassamy2017} and also studied in \cite{Glutsyuk2018}, is a discrete integrable system governed by the octahedron recurrence, answering a conjecture made in \cite{Ramassamy2017}.
+In the dimer model our natural parameters are the positive face weights, which correspond on the level of circle patterns to embedded circle centers.
+However our results apply to general real face weights and non-embedded circle centers as well; in particular Miquel dynamics is algebraic in nature and the signs of the weights do not matter.

+A central question in 2D statistical mechanics is to find embeddings of planar graphs which are adapted to a model and at the same time universal, i.e. with a definition valid for any planar graph, see e.g. \cite{Beffara08}.
+While the definition of a statistical mechanics model on a planar graph (e.g. random walk, dimer model, Ising model) does not depend on the embedding of the graph, stating and proving scaling limit results to conformally covariant objects such as Brownian motion or SLE curves requires one to pick an appropriate embedding for the graph. \emph{Harmonic embeddings} (also known as Tutte embeddings) provide such adapted embeddings for resistor networks and random walks (see e.g. \cite {Biskup11}).
+The \emph{s-embeddings} recently introduced by Chelkak \cite{Chelkak2017} (see also \cite{Lis2017}) are embeddings adapted to the Ising model.

+Our main result is that circle center embeddings are the right universal framework to study the planar bipartite dimer model.
+A first indication of this is the aforementioned compatibility between the local moves for the dimer model and for circle patterns.
+A second indication is that both resistor networks and the Ising model on planar graphs can be seen as special cases of the bipartite dimer model \cite{Kenyon2000, Dubedat2011} and we show in this article that both harmonic embeddings and s-embeddings arise as special cases of circle center embeddings.

+There is an intriguing algebraic similarity between the dimer model and Teichm\"uller theory: The face weights describing the dimer model \cite{GK2013} and the shear coordinates for Teichm\"uller space \cite{Fock2006} both behave like X-variables from cluster algebras.
+The relation between Teichm\"uller theory and circle patterns together with the correspondence between dimers and circle patterns could help to shed light on this similarity.

-During the completion of this work, a preprint by Affolter \cite{Affolter2018} appeared, which shows how to go from circle patterns to dimers and observes that the Miquel move was governed by the central relation.
+During the completion of this work, a preprint by Affolter \cite{Affolter2018} appeared, which shows how to go from circle patterns to dimers and observes that the Miquel move is governed by the central relation.
 Affolter notes that there is some information missing to recover the circle pattern from the $X$ variables.
-We provide here a complete picture.
+We provide here a complete picture, both in the planar and torus cases.